withaspirit/Elevator-Simulation/README.md

 #### Description

-The program can be run as one program with the class Structure.
-The program can also be run as multiple separate programs with the classes Scheduler, ElevatorSubsystem, and FloorSubsystem.
+The program is run as multiple separate programs with the classes Scheduler, ElevatorSubsystem, and FloorSubsystem.
 The multiple programs can be started manually or automatically.
 To start it manually, run the main methods of the following classes in order: ElevatorSubsystem, FloorSubsystem and Scheduler.
 Running them all automatically with a single button press depends on the IDE used.
 See instructions below for details.

 #### Eclipse